Natasha-R/Project-Reproduction-Open-Science/README.md

 Original dataset: https://doi.org/10.5061/dryad.9bg43
 Original paper: https://doi.org/10.1371/journal.pone.0110497

-The main Jupyter Notebooks uses for analyses are located here: https://github.com/Natasha-R/Project-Reproduction-Open-Science
+The main Jupyter Notebooks used for analyses are located here: https://github.com/Natasha-R/Project-Reproduction-Open-Science
 These can be viewed on Github, or the project can be downloaded and worked on locally.
 Guidelines to run the notebooks are included within the code.

+Our modified dataset is released under Attribution 4.0 International (CC BY 4.0).
+Our research software is released under the MIT licence.

 ## Description of project directory structure: